TomBrien/cardiffwaste-ha/README.md

 ### HACS

-1. Add this repository as a custom repository in HACS
+1. Add this repository as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories) in HACS
-2. Search for and install the "Cardiff Waste" integration
+2. Search for and download the "Cardiff Waste" integration
 3. Restart your Home Assistant

 ### Manual